patelkeyuri2012/EMS/README.md

-# eCommerce Shopping Website | PHP
+# Employee Management System | PlSql
-- For Run this project you must be need Xampp server or Wamp server
 - Download this zip file
-- Extract it at
+- Extract it
-  - `C:\xampp\htdocs\` folder (if you install xampp server)
-  - `C:\wamp64\www\` folder (if you install wampp server)
+- Open that folder
-- Start your server
-- Create database in your server,
-  - Database name : `ecom`
-- Load database file
+- All necessary objects queries are provided
-- Go to `http://localhost/<project_name>` in your browser
+- Just copy and pastre in your SqlPlus

-- For download Wamp :
-  - Download exe file of WAMPSever from following link (https://wampserver.aviatechno.net/)
+- You can also used live sql for execute this project

-- For download Xampp :
+- For download Oracle Server :
-  - Download exe file of XAMPPSever according to your OS from following link (https://www.apachefriends.org/download.html)
+  - Download exe file of Oracle Server according to your OS from following link (https://www.oracle.com/in/database/technologies/oracle19c-windows-downloads.html)

+- For use Live SQL :
+  - Just go to this link and create your account (https://signon.oracle.com/signin)